-Other gains and charges primarily includes \$3.2 million of lease termination charges, \$3.1 million of charges related to the impairment of certain underperforming restaurants, \$2.6 million of charges related to the impairment of certain liquor licenses, \$1.3 million of litigation charges and \$0.4 million of long-lived asset impairment charges resulting from closures.
+Other gains and charges in fiscal 2012 primarily included \$3.2 million of lease termination charges related to previously closed restaurants, \$3.1 million of charges related to the impairment of certain liquor licenses, \$1.3 million of litigation charges and \$0.4 million of long-lived asset impairment charges resulting from closures.
 These charges were partially offset by net gains of \$3.3 million related to land sales.